 By Lauren Tara LaCapra

-NEW YORK (Frankfurt: HX6.F - news) , April 9 (Reuters) - A group of small brokerages and large commodities companies have convinced lawmakers to tweak a rule they say would have made derivatives trading more expensive for them and sent more business to Wall Street banks that already dominate the market.
+NEW YORK (Frankfurt: HX6.F - news) , April 9 (Reuters) - A group of small brokerages and large commodities companies convinced lawmakers to tweak a rule that they say would have made derivatives trading more expensive for them and sent more business to Wall Street banks that already dominate the market.

 By using their own models, big Wall Street banks can, for instance, minimize their capital requirements by combining the potential risk of two trading positions that offset one another, rather than holding capital against the risk of each one going sour.
 Non-bank dealers complained that the CFTC's proposal did not allow them to perform such "netting" of offsetting trades.